mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 The final step is to compute the average of all points in both classes, positive and negative will give [binary cross-entropy formula](#binary-cross-entropy).

+**NOTE**: Why don't we use KL-Divergence in machine learning models instead of the cross entropy?
+The KL-Divergence between distributions requires us to know both the true distribution and distribution of our predictions thereof.
+Unfortunately, we never have the former: that's why we build the model.

 # WHAT IS A COST (LOSS) FUNCTION?